, adhocracies (pl) (noun)

 , albocracies (pl)

-Government by white men or Europeans.
+A government which is dominated or controlled by white men or Europeans.

 aleatocracy (s) (noun)